Duration: 2.5 – 3 hours (novice riders), 4.5 hours (experienced riders) – including preparation

 We were weighed in (to make sure we were within the weight limit), and found riding hats to fit (which are a requirement), and riding chaps too (which are highly recommended).
 Once we were suitably kitted out it was time to meet our guides and mount our horses, and be given the (intense) safety briefing.

 Reason was our lead guide, and Senior our backup guide.
 The gentlemen and their horses looked like one being – rather than one seated on top of another.
-I on the other hand, did not feel quiet “as one” with my horse to begin with.
+I on the other hand, did not feel quite “as one” with my horse to begin with.
 Blaze, seemed to doubt by riding capabilities (rightly so), fortunately I had no doubts in Blaze’s capabilities.

 Before starting the actual briefing, Alison advised us to receive the safety briefing as if we were receiving one on an aeroplane (worst case scenario, unlikely to happen, but best to be prepared).
 Then she explained the absolute worst case scenarios out in the bush.
 In summary, the most important thing is to hold on to your horse, “as a baby baboon would to its mother” if necessary.